Special Operations Command (Singapore): Structure and units

-In addition, there is also a Special Operations Training Command (SOTC) under SOC at Queensway Base.
+In addition, there is also a Tactical Training School (TTS), a training department under SOC for their trainings, basic and advance courses for public order, public security, tactical competency and curriculum development at Queensway Base.

 History

 1952–1965: Establishment of unit

 Following the 1950 Maria Hertogh riots which killed 18, the Riot Squad was formed in June 1952 with 60 police officers at Kampong Batak in Jalan Eunos, to be trained in riot suppression.

 In October 1952, it was renamed the Reserve Unit (RU), and had grown to three troops of 50 officers each.
 It became operational in December 1952, with ASP J H Davies as its first officer-in-charge.
 In August 1955, the RU moved to its first permanent base in Mount Vernon.
 It also further acquired missions in search and rescue.
 Using lessons from the Hock Lee bus riots and Chinese middle schools riots, the RU was further upgraded with tear gas and smoke grenades, and also trained the rest of the police force in riot tactics.
 The RU was also expanded with a fourth troop specialising in illegal strikes and was based in the Old Hill Street Police Station, led by ASP Michael Chai.

 During the merger of Singapore and Malaysia, the RU was supplemented by manpower from the Federal Reserve Unit (FRU) of Malaysia.
 When Singapore was subsequently expelled from Malaysia on 9 August 1965, the FRU withdrew from Singapore and the RU had to train additional officers to occupy the vacancies.